bruneli/statspy/doc/MANUAL.md

         >>> mypdf.name
         pdf_norm

-* `norm` is a keyword referring to the `scipy.stats.norm` function which is used to compute the actual value of the PF.
-Any pdf or pmf defined in scipy.stats module can be used as a keyword.
+* `norm` is a keyword referring to the [scipy.stats.norm](http://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html#scipy.stats.norm) function which is used to compute the actual value of the PF.
+Any pdf or pmf defined in the [scipy.stats](http://docs.scipy.org/doc/scipy/reference/stats.html) module can be used as a keyword.
 The statistical function should be followed by parenthesis.
 * Within the parenthesis, the first part should be used to define the name of the random variable(s), `x`, in the case above.
 * The second part of the parenthesis defines the list of shape parameters used to define a normal distribution, i.e. its mean and its rms.
-Their order should follow the one used by the `scipy.stats.norm` function.
+Their order should follow the one used by the [scipy.stats.norm](http://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html#scipy.stats.norm) function.
 The shape parameters are separated from the random variables via the ";" or "|" characters.
 If a shape parameter is new, it is automatically declared and registered within some internal dictionary.
 If a shape parameter has already been declared, the PF is linked toward it.
 It is possible to retrieve a Parameter via the function `get_obj(name)`:

         >>> mu = sp.get_obj("mu")
         >>> mu.value